Investment Strategy

 In addition, The Luzerne Foundation automatically accepts a community participation contribution in lieu of an administrative fee.
 This required contribution may vary depending on the size and type of fund established.
 Please note: this contribution allows the Foundation to assist you and provide comprehensive administration of all aspects of your fund, which include but are not limited to; audit, fund statements and reports, processing and confirmation and documentation of all contributions and distributions, etc. This contribution also assists The Luzerne Foundation in fulfilling its broader mission as a community resource and facilitator to help improve this community for all.

-Therefore, the total fees from both sources for an endowment fund at The Luzerne Foundation ranges from 1.25% to 2.00% annualized based on the type of fund and the level of administrative duties required.
+Therefore, generally the total fees from both sources for an endowment fund at The Luzerne Foundation range from 1.25% to 2.00% annualized based on the type of fund and the level of administrative duties required.
 All fees are annualized and accepted quarterly (January 1, April 1, July 1 and October 1) based on the prior three month average fund balance.

 Fund Type Fees